 Re-imagining the Future of Learning through Technology and Innovation (E) (HE.6)Track: Hacking Education

-This campfire session will focus on challenging participants to consider different ways that Canadian colleges and institutes can work together to prepare the next generation of learners to be successful in their chosen careers.
-Presenters will share experiences and perspectives from two different institutions to showcase collaboration and innovation with respect to micro credentials.
+This campfire session will focus on challenging participants to consider different ways that Canadian Colleges and Institutes can work together to prepare the next generation of learners to be successful in their chosen careers.
+Presenters will share experiences and perspectives from Red Deer College to showcase innovation and forward thinking with respect to the future of education.

 < Back to Schedule